ShreyaPradhan07/WearKind/README.md

     2)View the complete list of available products.

     3)Remove products from the database effortlessly.

+    4)NGOs that are willing to partner with the website can be added to the platform, making it easier for users to find trusted organizations for their donations.

 ->Database Integration: All changes, including product additions, removals, and cart updates, are dynamically reflected in the MongoDB database.